RefactoringTools/HaRe/README.markdown

 ### Emacs integration

 Currently only emacs integration is offered.
-Add the following to your ~/.emacs
+Add the following to your ~/.emacs using the load-path entry that matches the installation on your machine.

     (add-to-list 'load-path
-        "~/.cabal/share/HaRe-0.7.0.0/elisp")
+        "~/.cabal/share/HaRe-0.7.0.3/elisp")
+    (add-to-list 'load-path
+        "~/.cabal/share/i386-linux-ghc-7.6.3/HaRe-0.7.0.3/elisp")
     (require 'hare)
     (autoload 'hare-init "hare" nil t)